clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - It is strange that you can import a css file, from a JS file.
 This is being done with the power of tooling, webpack
-- Also, note how super short and generic, `.wrapper` for example is typically used througout an application.
+- Also, note how super short and generic, `.wrapper` for example is typically used throughout an application.
 A top level element.
 - Surely you cannot just name things `.wrapper`, it will collide with other styles named `.wrapper`.
 - The power of CSS modules, in the example above, log out styles and see what you get.
 - What you get is an object where the keys, are the short names you defined in the `CSS` file.